BlakeBild/Tiny_Monster_Trainer/README.md

 ------- |"Rue"           | Mind       | Mysticism

 Updates as of 1/3/22:
-Changed combat math so that the potential for high agility monsters avoiding all damage, all the time, was hopfully removed.
+Changed combat math so that the potential for high agility monsters avoiding all damage, all the time, was hopefully removed.
 Added a couple of monster parts.
 Added some visuals to help with navigating the game.
 Rewrote some functions to be the same, they just take up less lines.
 Removed some errors that caused the game to break.
 Fixed some things that weren't working as intended.
 (more specific information can be found in the update history up to this point)

 Random thoughts as of 12/24/21:
 Future things I'd like to do/add: